Telemetry Framework¶

 can be used.
 The histogram’s buckets have to be preconfigured.

-Below example observes the duration of each connection that Zeek has monitored.
+The following example observes the duration of each connection that Zeek has monitored.

 1global conn_durations_hf = Telemetry::register_histogram_family([